 Research Summary Assignment (Option 2)

 As an alternative to participating in research studies, you may obtain Sona credit points by completing library-writing projects to a satisfactory level.
 Each library-writing project is worth a total of two credits.
-It must be submitted a minimum of 14 days prior to the last lecture date.

 Important Requirements